Why Developers Are Moving to Docker Hardened Images (DHI)?

 Docker made a bold move.
 Docker took the entire catalog of Docker Hardened Images—over 1,000 of them—and made them completely free.

-This isn't just a price drop.
 It's what Docker calls a "fundamental reset" of the container security market.
 And it matters more than you might think.

 The Industry Is Already Moving